 What Is EMDR?

-Because EMDR also promotes the regulation of the nervous system, rather than continuing to experience uncomfortable symptoms and emotional distress, you’ll begin to feel less reactive.
-You’ll no longer be hit with jolts of fear, overwhelming sadness or debilitating shame or rage.
-Your stomach unclenches, the lump in your throat softens, the weight on your heart lightens and your hunched shoulders drop.
-The negative views of yourself in relationship to the incident(s) are reframed into positive ones.
-Rather than feeling in danger, you know that you are safe.
+As a result, while you will still remember what happened, the memories will not have the same effect.
+You will no longer be hit with jolts of fear, overwhelming sadness or debilitating shame or rage.
+Your stomach will unclench, the lump in your throat will soften and the weight on your heart will lighten.
+The negative views of yourself in relationship to the incident(s) will be reframed into positive ones.
+Rather than feeling in danger, you will know that you are safe.

 Our EMDR and Trauma Therapy Practice

 Sharing the specific details of your traumatic event is often not necessary in this eye movement therapy.
 If you do decide to share, we will open the door very slowly and never judge you or your experience.
 We will work collaboratively to decide what trauma to focus on and the pace that is comfortable for you.
 Building a trusting and safe therapeutic relationship is key to successful trauma treatment.

 We know both personally and professionally the effectiveness of EMDR.
 This powerful tool accesses the miraculous healing powers of the body.
 It is truly possible to leave trauma in the past and move on with your life.